abdullahalzubaer/Multilevel-Modelling/README.md

 Note: Part of the report is not uploaded due to legal binding.

-Contribution regarding part of the report uplaoded that is in this repository w.r.t "Two level MLM for Synthetic data"
+Contribution regarding part of the report uploaded that is in this repository w.r.t "Two level MLM for Synthetic data"
 | Task      | Adel Memariani | Abdullah Al Zubaer      | Karthik Kadajji |
 | ----------- | ----------- | ----------- | ----------- |
 | Implementation      | No       | Yes      | Yes       |